pavanprabhu2000/Examination-system/proj/README.md

 Instalation ::

-step 1)Copy full folder in your web directory.
+1)Copy full folder in your web directory.

 2)Import database in your phpmyadmin named project.sql.